bitcointranscripts/bitcointranscripts/brink/the-bitcoin-development-podcast/code-review-and-bip324.md

 Mike Schmidt: 00:21:13

 Yeah, I guess maybe a combination thereof.
-A topic that you're maybe familiar with you want to provide insightful feedback but in order to do that you need to acquire the knowledge to even know what is valuable feedback is it really just a matter of spending the time and doing the work and and jumping into the intricacies of the proposed changes and its potential effects.
+A topic that you're maybe familiar with you want to provide insightful feedback but in order to do that you need to acquire the knowledge to even know what is valuable feedback.
+Is it really just a matter of spending the time and doing the work and and jumping into the intricacies of the proposed changes and its potential effects?
 Do you spend a lot of time doing that before you even write a word of review or do you sort of take a different approach to it?

 Sebastian Falbesoner: 00:21:47